XeniaOhmer/summation_game/README.md

 s<sub>1</sub> + s<sub>2</sub>.

 The agents' architectures can be found in 'architectures.py' and the training procedure in 'train.py'.
 The latter contains explanations for all command line parameters.

+For example, to train the agents with *N=20* and *|V|=41* using the same hyperparameters as in the report, run:

+    python train.py --N 20 --n_symbols 41 --learning_rate 0.001 --n_epochs 250

 The folder 'grid_search/' contains the json file used to run the grid search (with nest_local.py), as well as the text files recording the console output of each run, and a jupyter notebook analyzing the results: